Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning: Dynamic Defense Against Poisoning Attacks

 \begin{definition}[Linguistic quantifier] It is a function $Q:[0,1] \rightarrow [0,1]$ verifying $Q(0) = 0$, $Q(1) = 1$ and $Q(x) \ge Q(y)$ for $x > y$.
 Equation \ref{eq_q_weight_calculation_1_paper} defines how the function $Q$ computes the weighting values where $w_i$ represents the weighting associated to the position $i$ of a vector of dimension $n$, and Equation \ref{eq_standard_quantifier_1_paper} defines the behaviour of the function $Q$.

-\eugenio{where $a, b \in [0,1]$ satisfying $0 \leq a \leq b \leq 1$, and they set the intervals for calculating the contribution weight of each $LLM_{i}$.
-For the sake of clarification, those $x$ values in the same interval will have the same weighting value.}
+\eugenio{where $a, b \in [0,1]$ satisfying $0 \leq a \leq b \leq 1$, and they set the intervals for calculating the contribution weight of each $L_{i}$.
+For the sake of clarification, those $x$ values in the same interval will have the same weighting value.} \end{definition}

-\end{definition} \eugenio{We redefine the function $Q_{a,b}$ for providing it a dynamic behaviour and a higher weighting of top clients, which depends on the $f_{LA}$ function.
-Accordingly, we propose $Q_{a,b,c,y_b}$ that is defined in Equations \ref{eq_dynamic_quantifier}, and incorporates two new parameters to the model:}
+We redefine the function $Q_{a,b}$ for providing it a dynamic behaviour and a higher weighting of top clients, which depends on \nrb{the random variable $\mathbb{X}_i^{f_{LA}}$}.
+Accordingly, we propose $Q_{a,b,c,y_b}$ that is defined in Equations \ref{eq_dynamic_quantifier}, and incorporates two new parameters to the model \nrb{(c and $y_b$), in addition to the two existing ones.
+The definition of each of the parameters is as follows:}

+\nrb{ \begin{enumerate} \item Parameter $a$.
+This parameter represents the proportion of clients to which null weighing is assigned.
+Since we do not want to filter out those clients which stand out "at the top", i.e. those that obtain the best accuracy, we set the value to 0. \item Parameter $b$.
+It sets the portion of clients we consider as top clients and we want to weight higher.
+The choice of this parameter is done dynamically, so that the top clients correspond to the first decile of the distribution of $\mathbb{X}_i^{f_{LA}}$.
+Formally, $b$ is the portion of clients that verify